 - This demotivation is gone; how are you spending your time?

 - Walk me through an example of when you have been motivated.

 - What else can you call motivation?

-- Take some time over the next week and take note of what you want to preserve?
+- Take some time over the next week and note what you want to preserve.

-- For 7 days flip a coin every morning.
-Heads start 1 new thing that day, do not worry about finishing it, just start.
-Tails you do nothing different.
+- For 7 days, flip a coin every morning.
+Heads start 1 new thing that day; do not worry about finishing it.
+Tails, you do nothing different.
 Take notes on the differences you notice.